ThomasKroes/GuacamoleWorkshop/prerequisites/exercise.md

 Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/guacdb/`.
 This directory contains the following files:
-[Dockerfile](guacdb/Dockerfile) for building the Docker image
+[Dockerfile](guacdb/Dockerfile) for building the image
-[initdb.sql](guacdb/initdb.sql) for injecting the SQL schema when the image is created
+[initdb.sql](guacdb/initdb.sql) for injecting the SQL schema at image creation time
 2. Execute `docker build . -t guacdb`
 This builds the Guacamole database Docker image and stores it in the local Docker registry as `guacdb`.